abcxyz/guardian/cli.md

   value is automatically set on GitHub Actions.
 This option can also be specified with the GITHUB_TOKEN environment variable.
 * **-guardian-github-token="string"** - The GitHub access token for Guardian to make GitHub API calls.
-  This is separate from GITHUB_TOKEN becuse Terraform uses GITHUB_TOKEN to authenticate to the GitHub APIs also.
-Splitting this up allows use to follow least privilege for the caller (e.g. Guardian vs Terraform).
+  This is separate from GITHUB_TOKEN because Terraform uses GITHUB_TOKEN to authenticate to the GitHub APIs also.
+Splitting this up allows users to follow least privilege for the caller (e.g. Guardian vs Terraform).
 If not supplied this will default to GITHUB_TOKEN.
 This option can also be specified with the GUARDIAN_GITHUB_TOKEN environment variable.